 Note: In some cases, the identification of COPCs affected by the different categories of residual drilling effects differs from the guidance provided in the Well Screen Analysis Report, Revision 1 (LANL 2007, 095043) for reasons documented in Section 3.3 of this report.
 Gray-shaded rows indicate Priority 1 COPCs.

-&lt;sup>a - = Constituent not affected by this well screen effect effect of residual drilling fluid.
+&lt;sup>a - = The reliability or representativeness of analytical data for this COPC are not affected by this condition even if present.